 Or perhaps it’s your first time using oyster sauce, and you’re not sure if you need to refrigerate it after opening, or not.

 If either sounds familiar, you’re in the right place.
-In this article, we will go through storage, shelf life, and expiring of this thick brown sauce often used in Asian-style dishes.
+In this article, we will go through storage, shelf life, and expiration of this thick brown sauce often used in Asian-style dishes.
 Let’s dive in.

 How To Store Oyster Sauce